 As the situation in Gaza escalates, Israel’s uncertain participation in Eurovision 2015 seems like the country’s smallest problem at the moment.
 Ultra negative public opinion towards Israel, demonstrations all over Europe and the threat of boycotts are weighing down on all Israelis.
 Yet there’s one Israeli lady who remains remarkably strong and is keeping her spirits high.
 Dana International, the country’s first-class Diva and the winner of Eurovision 1998, is ready to tell you all what she thinks about Europe’s reaction to the conflict in Gaza.
-And she has the guts to do it, just like she had back in 1998 when she became the first transsexual singer ever to compete in Eurovision (Conchita Wurst was still wearing diapers at the time).
+And she has the guts to do it, just like she had back in 1998 when she became the first transgender singer ever to compete in Eurovision.

 Dana International on the Gaza Conflict

 Dana gave her opinion about the current situation a few days ago, while she was in the Netherlands to perform at Pride events.
 After her performance, she sat down with Haim Divon, the Israeli ambassador, and his wife at their home in The Hague.
 That’s when Dana lashed out at the continent that helped turn her into a global pop star.
 Initially Dana’s message to Europe seems quite harsh.